nataliepopescu/oopsla21-artifact/README_unformatted.md

 $ sudo apt-get install -y docker-ce

-Make sure the docker daemon is running, then download the compressed artifact from the provided Google Drive link and load it like so:
+Make sure the docker daemon is running, then download the compressed artifact from the provided link and load it like so:

 $ docker load < oopsla21ae.tar.gz